ndiddy99/openmadoola/README.md

 # OpenMadoola

-Free software (GPL v2.0 or later) reimplementation of "The Wing of Madoola"
+Free software (GPL v2.0 or later) reimplementation of "The Wing of Madoola" with bug fixes and optional gameplay enhancements.
+OpenMadoola was developed so people who own "The Wing of Madoola" on cartridge or on Steam can have more fun with their game.
+OpenMadoola is not a standalone game and will not function without externally supplied game data.
+This project is not licensed or endorsed by Sunsoft.

 ![OpenMadoola screenshot](screenshot.png)